Pakistani model opens up about rampant sexual harassment in fashion industry

 “But, to get their aims achieved, many would have been entangled in the tentacles of those animals.
 I have been waiting all these years if someone speaks up about these black sheep’s openly but no one did.
 But yesterday, after 3-4 years later, same designer started to ask me if I will fulfil his conditions now?
 Seriously guys!” he added.

-Rasool shared screenshots of unnamed persons contacting him with an opportunity for work, albeit with 'conditions' attached.
+Rasool shared screenshots of unnamed persons contacting him with an opportunity for work but with 'conditions' attached.

-In a separate post, he also alleged that photographer/promoter Azeem Sani wanted Rasool to trade sexual favours in exchange for work opportunities.
+In a separate post on Instagram, he also alleged that photographer/promoter Azeem Sani wanted Rasool to trade sexual favours in exchange for work opportunities.

 The model's posts come weeks after Meesha Shafi accused Ali Zafar of sexually harassing her in what was the first high-profile #MeToo incident in Pakistan.